GoogleChrome/omnitone/README.md

 ## Installation

 SAR is designed to be used for the web-facing project, so the installation via [Bower](https://bower.io/) is recommended.
+Alternative, you clone or download this repository and use the library file as usual.

 ```bash
 bower install spatial-audio-renderer